CodeStory/devoxxcarpet/README.md

 ## Run the web-app locally:

 We are going to work on a simple web-app.
-Because we'd like to write code and test our application faster, we're going to make sure it can be started out of the box.
+Because we'd like to write code and test our application faster, we're going to make sure it can be started out of the box like a standard java application.

 ```bash
 mvn clean verify -DskipTests
 java -DPROD_MODE=true -jar target/carpet.jar
 ```

-Run locally with Docker:
+## Run locally with Docker:

+Packaging our application with Docker will make it easier to deploy anywhere.

 ```bash
 docker build -t dgageot/devoxxcarpet .